sciarrilli/aws_network_performance/README.md

 ## Performance in a Region
 What I observed in a region and inside of a placement group with the i3en.24xlarge is that a single flow receives 25Gb of bandwidth.
 I then backgrounded the iperf processes and started to add additional iperf sessions.
 Each additional session would increment the traffic by almost 25Gb.
 As I added more and more iperf sessions the added bandwidth would diminish as I approached 100Gbps.
 The sweet spot seems to be 7 iperf sessions which maxed out the bandwidth at 91 Gbps.

+## How to measure bandwidth
+As I dug into network performance in AWS I started with cloudwatch monitoring.
+I noticed that the metrics that are shown in the AWS console for EC2 show network metrics in bytes.
+I began to scratch my head because networking is not measured in bytes, its bits.
+So I did some quick searching and found nload. [nload](https://linux.die.net/man/1/nload) is a pretty slick tool written by Roland Riegel that allows you to monitor network traffic and bandwidth usage in real time.

 ### On the iperf server
 ```
 iperf3 -s -p &